 Insider threats are more difficult to detect than external cyberattacks because they originate from within the organisation.
 Common risks include:

-To counteract these risks, businesses are implementing advanced access control strategies that provide strict governance over who can access what, when, and how.
+To counteract these risks, businesses are implementing advanced access control strategies that provide tighter control over who can access systems and data, when they can access them, and under what conditions.

 One of the most effective ways to reduce the attack surface is through Role-Based Access Control (RBAC), which limits access based on job responsibilities.
 Key benefits include:

-By automating role assignments and regularly reviewing permissions, businesses can maintain tight access control without disrupting productivity.
+By automating role assignments and conducting regular permission reviews, businesses can maintain tight access control without disrupting productivity.

 Just-in-Time (JIT) access further strengthens cybersecurity by granting temporary, time-limited access to sensitive systems only when necessary.
 Key applications include: